oracle/node-oracledb/doc/api.md

 read.
 In paused mode the application must explicitly call `read()` to get data.

-The `read(size)` unit is in characters for CLOBs and in bytes for BLOBs.
+The `read(size)` unit is in bytes for BLOBs, and characters for CLOBs and NCLOBs.

 When reading a LOB from the database, resources are automatically released at completion of the readable stream or if there is a LOB error.
 The